 - Stand: Keep your current total.
 The dealer will play their hand.

 - Double: Double your bet and take exactly one more card.
-A powerful move with the right starting total.
+A powerful move with the right starting total — typically a hard 9, 10 or 11 against weak dealer cards.

-- Split: If you're dealt two cards of the same rank, you can split them into two separate hands, each with its own bet.
+- Split: If you're dealt two cards of the same rank, you can split them into two separate hands, each with its own bet equal to the original.

 For South African players

 Most SA casinos deal blackjack from a 6-deck shoe.
 The dealer stands on soft 17.
-Blackjack pays 3:2 on most tables — but be aware that some 6:5 tables exist (especially at lower minimums), and the difference is enormous.
+Blackjack pays 3:2 on most tables — but be aware that some 6:5 tables exist (especially at lower minimums and in tourist-heavy areas), and the difference is enormous.
 Never play 6:5 blackjack.
 That single rule change adds roughly 1.4% to the house edge, which is more damage than every other rule combined.
+If a table doesn't display the payout ratio prominently, ask the dealer before sitting down.

 Hard hands: the foundation chart

 A "hard hand" is any hand without an Ace — or one where the Ace must count as 1 to avoid busting.
 These are the bread and butter of every session.
-Here's the optimal action for each:
+Most hands you play will be hard totals.
+Memorise this chart first.

 | Your Hand | Dealer 2–6 | Dealer 7–8 | Dealer 9 | Dealer 10 | Dealer A |